-Built in 1937 along U.S. 80 (which continued west from Van Buren Street and then south on 17th Avenue before heading west on Buckeye Road), the King’s Rest Motor Court once shared the limelight that shone on that once iconic road, back when it was known “Eastern Gateway” to the city of Phoenix.
-It was one of over thirty motor courts that stood ready to serve any Phoenix tourists who rode into town.
-However, as Phoenix expanded even further throughout the 60’s and the 70’s, the Van Buren area slowly began to leave the spotlight, particularly after the construction of Interstate 10.
-Without the constant stream of tourists coming to visit Phoenix, the motor courts that had sprung up along the street began to wither away.
+The King's Rest Motor Court, built in 1937, was situated along highway U.S. 80.
+The road continued west from Van Buren Street, then south on 17th Avenue before heading west onto Buckeye Road.
+This once iconic stretch of road was known as the "Eastern Gateway" into the city of Phoenix.
+The King's Rest was one of over thirty motor courts that stood ready to serve any Phoenix tourists who rode into town.
+However, as Phoenix expanded even further throughout the '60s and the '70s, the Van Buren area slowly began to leave the spotlight, particularly after the construction of Interstate 10.
+Without the constant stream of tourists visiting Phoenix, the motor courts which once dotted the Eastern began to wither away.

 Today, only the King's Rest remains.
 It was the only site deemed worthy of being added to the National Register out of the many motor courts which once populated Van Buren and the greater Phoenix area.
 In 2006, it was rehabilitated through Historic Preservation Bonds and is now an apartment complex.